mydobie/simple-react-redux-app/GETTING_STARTED/README.md

 In order to make this sample application into a real application, the following steps should be taken.

+### Set coverage level

+Because this is a template project, the coverage was set to check that only 65% of the lines are covered during testing.
+This is because non-user facing items like items in the `src/js` and `redux` directories usually don't need to have tests written against them.
+See the `Testing` section in `CONTRIBUTING.md` for more information On the testing philosophy.

+It is recommended that the value in `utils/testCoverage.js` is set to at least 85%.

 ### Set HTML

 In the `public/index.html` file, change the following: